 - On the Sanchi site, the name Vasishka was recovered.

-Contribution of the Kushana to the history of India
+Contribution of the Kushana to the History of India

 - After the fall of the Mauryan Empire, the political situation in India was chaotic.
 The Kushans introduced political order there.
 Internal peace is established.
-This peace and security bring back the prosperity of the country and initiates a new revival in the cultural field.
+This peace and security bring back the prosperity of the country and initiate a new revival in the cultural field.

 - The main feature of the culture of the Kushan period was socialization.
 They included different types of people in the same empire.
 Socialization also takes place among the tribes.
 As a result, coordination was achieved between different parts of the empire.

-- The trend of coordination extends beyond the borders of the country to Ram, Southeast Asia and the Far East.
+- The trend of coordination extends beyond the borders of the country to Ram, Southeast Asia, and the Far East.
 With the establishment of the Kushan Empire, Indian civilization merged with Central and West Asia.

 - The Kushans not only accepted but also gave.
 The fusion of Kushan culture with Indian tradition gave birth to a liberal and cohesive culture.
 So the trend of that culture continued even after the end of the Kushan Empire.